 The sanctions imposed on corruption vary depending on the severity of the offence.
-There are educational measures for damage caused to the nation in an amount not exceeding 5 million kip.
-If the offender willingly reports their own wrongdoing, and returns the assets in the same manner, they would face education measures and a warning.
+There are educational measures for damage caused to the nation of an amount not exceeding 5 million kip.
+If the offender willingly reports his or her own wrongdoing, and returns the assets in the same manner, he or she would face education measures and a warning.
 However, this punishment would be different if the infringer attempted to extricate himself or herself from the sanctions.
 In this case, a note would be recorded in the official's book, and the infringer would be suspended, prevented from receiving any promotion or salary raise, removed from his or her position or transferred to a lower level, or simply dismissed.
 In contrast, employees or personnel from the private sector who are found guilty of the same offence would receive a reprimand, along with an order to pay compensation and a fine amounting to 1 per cent of the value of the damage caused.

-For offences which amount to damage of more than 5 million kip, the offenders would receive a fine and may be imprisoned.
+For offences that amount to damage of more than 5 million kip, the offenders would receive a fine and may be imprisoned.
 In addition, compensation can also be sought before the Civil Court.

 There are no available official statistics relating to decisions rendered under the Anti-Corruption Law, and access is challenging, because approval from the relevant authorities needs to be sought.
-However, according to the Party Central Committee's inspection regulatory body, corrupt practices over the last five years along have involved payments totalling more than 4,807 billion kip, and 734 officials were found to have been involved.10 Additionally, between 2011 and 2015, more than 130 police officers were dismissed from their tenure in the province of Oudomxay for taking bribes and benefits related to their position, in a clear abuse of power.11 Other officials have been subject to education measures, received warnings, or been refused promotions, which are sanctions for minor offences as discussed above.12
+However, according to the Party Central Committee's inspection regulatory body, a 2017 report stated that corrupt practices over the past five years have involved payments totalling more than 4,807 billion kip, and 734 officials were found to have been involved.10 Additionally, between 2011 and 2015, more than 130 police officers were dismissed from their tenure in the province of Oudomsay for taking bribes and benefits related to their position, in a clear abuse of power.11 Other officials have been subject to education measures, received warnings, or been refused promotions, which are sanctions for minor offences as discussed above.12

 There are also seizure and confiscation mechanisms in place under the Criminal Procedure Law and Penal Law respectively.
 Seizures are possible if there is reason to believe the funds or assets are related to a crime, or they are important to an investigation or as material evidence.
 Seizures are a provisional measure applicable to all types of property and for all serious crimes, including money laundering offences and related predicate offences.